CUBRID/cubrid-testtools/doc/shell/shell_guide.md

 ```

 # 4 Regression Test
 We execute shell test for each CI build, and execute code coverage test monthly.
-Both of these test are started automatically when the controller receive a test message.
-We just need to prepare the conf files, verify the test results, and report issues.
+Both of the test are started automatically when the controller receive a test message.
+We just need to verify the test results, and report the issues.

-## 4.1	Set conf files for regression test
-Edit the file: ~/CTP/conf/shell_template.conf.
-shell_template.conf will be copied to \~/CTP/conf/shell_runtime.conf when test is started.
-For more details, please refer to ['install CTP'](#install_CTP)

-## 4.2 Verify dailyqa test results
+## 4.1 Verify regression test results
 ### Result overview
 Open qahome in browser, then select build number.
 'Function Result' page will be displayed.
 Find shell and shell_debug in linux part, and find shell in windows part.